SatabdiG/flux-multi-stage/README.md

 ## Debugging

-So something has gone.
+So something has gone wrong.
 Luckily it's easy to debug.

 Check the logs for the flux pods in the flux namespace via : ` kubectl logs <pod-name> -n flux`.
 There can be messages because of rate limiting of docker hub ignore those and look for messages that show flux operator mirroring and pulling from the VCS.
 A common error is invalid/incorrect credentials.